1994-1997 Honda Accord

 A healthy variety of single-DIN (2" tall) and double-DIN (4" tall) receivers will fit in the Accord's dash.
 If you want to go retro, it's possible to install a shaft-style receiver, too, but most people are going to go with the first two, so we'll focus on those.
 If you need it, the shaft-style install info can be found in the illustrated Crutchfield MasterSheet instructions that are included free with your stereo purchase.

 The process of getting the old one out and putting the new one in isn't hard, but there are several steps involved, so it's important to stay organized.
 You'll also want be patient when you're pulling and prying on the plastic panels.
-Honda has always built tight cars, and this is old plastic, so be careful.
+Honda has always built tight cars, and this is some old plastic, so be careful.

 Detailed stereo and speaker removal instructions